antriver/moodle-block_search/README.md

 # Moodle Search Plugin
-This allows Moodle users to search for courses and resources.
+Add a search function to your Moodle site.
+This allows Moodle users to search for courses and resources within them.
 Searches can be site-wide or in a specific course.
-Users can search from the search page (http://your.moodle.url/blocks/search), or you can add the search box as a Block to your course pages.
+Users can search from the search page (http://your.moodle.url/blocks/search), or you can add the search box as a block on your course pages.

 ## Screenshots
 Screenshot of search page.